valueflows/valueflows/mkdocs/docs/concepts/resources.md

 The resource vocabulary describes resources and types of resources, defined broadly.
-They can include useful goods and services, digital documents and representations, code, money, tokens, credits, energy, work, skills, CO2, methane, heat, air, water, soil microbiota....
+They can include natural materials, goods and services, digital documents and representations, code, money, tokens, credits, energy, work, skills, CO2, methane, heat, air, water, soil microbiota....

 See also [Resources in the Diagram Explanations](../specification/model-text.md#resource), [Actions](actions.md), and [Resource examples](../examples/ex-resource.md).